Shadowfax-Data/OpenFoundry/README.md

 **The fastest way to build data products with AI.**

-Everyone wants to own their data — so why trust a black-box AI to operate on it?

-While projects like Apache Iceberg give users control over how data is stored, analytics agents and products remain proprietary and opaque.
-OpenFoundry is an open-source platform for building data products with AI — without giving up control.
-It’s fully extensible, easy to customize with organization-specific tools, and designed to work transparently on your data, in your environment.
+Welcome to OpenFoundry, a platform for analysts and non‑technical users to build powerful data products with the help of AI agents.
+OpenFoundry helps you build rich dashboards, analyses, and data applications on top of your private data by taking care of all of the code implementation and data connections underneath.

+- **Totally transparent** – peek under the hood of every AI feature
+- **Fully customizable** – plug in your own tools and workflows
+- **Instant setup** – run in your environment in minutes

-Take back control — not just of your data, but of the agents that work with it.
+**Take back full control** — over your data and the AI that works with it.

 ## 🚀 Features